wp-plugins/kalins-post-list/readme.txt

 = 0.7 =
 * First version.
 Beta.

+= 1.0 =
+*fixed post_excerpt internal shortcode
+*added PHP snippet generation

 == Upgrade Notice ==

 = 0.7 =
 First version.
 Beta.

+= 1.0 =
+post_excerpt shortcode should work properly now and anyone familiar with themes or PHP can now insert a simple auto-generated PHP snippet into their theme

 == About ==